Suzuki Ertiga: XL6/XL7

 The Suzuki XL6 in India, Nepal, Bangladesh, Bhutan and Africa, Suzuki XL7 elsewhere and the Suzuki Ertiga XL7 in Mexico, is a crossover-inspired derivative of the second-generation Ertiga.
 Its development was led by chief engineer Masayuki Ishiwata.
 According to Suzuki, the XL6/XL7 has over 200 component differences from the regular Ertiga.
 Apart from the changes on the exterior, the other components were the engine control module, body control module, redesigned fuel tank shape for better centre of gravity and retuned suspensions.
 XL6 and XL7 stands for "Xtra Large 6-seater/7-seater".

+The vehicle underwent its initial facelift in April 2022 to refresh its design, followed by a second, more comprehensive update introduced in July 2026 to keep it competitive in the market.

 Markets

 India

 The XL6 debuted in India on 21 August 2019 and sold at Maruti's Nexa showrooms.
 Referring to its name XL6 is a 6-seater with second row captain seats, unlike the international XL7 that comes as a 7-seater.
 The XL6 available with three trim levels: Zeta, Alpha and Alpha+; it is powered by a 1.5-litre MHEV petrol engine paired to either a 5-speed manual or a 6-speed automatic.

 In April 2022, the XL6 was given a minor facelift for the Indian market. trim levels remain the same.
 For engines, the XL6 is switched to the latest K15C Dualjet 1.5-litre MHEV petrol engine.